These are the brains behind Feminartsy!

 Zoya founded Feminartsy in 2014, following four years as Editor-In-Chief of Lip Magazine.
 She has been writing about feminist issues since the age of 15, and has had work published in a number of publications.
 Zoya was Highly Commended in the Scribe Publishing Non-Fiction Prize 2015, was the 2014 recipient of the Anne Edgeworth Young Writers’ Fellowship, and was named the 2015 ACT Young Woman of the Year. @zoyajpatel

 Camilla Patini is a Masters student in Design at the Australian National University.
 She has a First Class Honours degree in English Literature.
-She has edited for Express Media, Scissors Paper Pen and Demos Journal, and was a blogger in residence for the ACT Writers Centre in 2014.
+She has edited for Express Media, Scissors Paper Pen and Demos Journal.
 Her work has been published in Verity La, rip publishing and Bossy, among others.

 Gemma Killen – Features Editor